-- (c) "Cosual employee" means an employee who does not have a schedule as per Clause 15.2 and is only scheduled to work or called to work on an as-and-when-needed basis to meet unexpected operational requirements, cover Regular employees on vacation, illness or injury, education leave, compassionate leave or other leave. - (12) "Employer" means Gateway Casinos & Entertainment Limited (Starlight Casino, New Westminster). - (13) "Harassment" means the harassment of a person based on any grounds enumerated in the Human Rights Code (British Columbia), and harassment includes deliberate gestures, comments, questions, representations or other behaviours that ought reasonably to be known to be unwelcome by the recipient and which serve no legitimate work purpose. - (14) "Layoff" means the loss of hours due to a shortage of work, reorganization, closure or other material change in the organization. - (15) "Leave of obsence with pay" means to be absent from duty with permission and with pay. - (16) "Leave of absence without pay" means to be absent from duty with permission but without pay. - (17) "Poid holiday" means the 24-hour period commencing at 0001 hours of a day designated as a statutory holiday in this agreement.
-Pay for the paid holiday shall be in accordance with Article 17. - (18) "Parties" means the Employer and the Union. - (19) "President of the Union" includes the President's designate. - (20) "Qualifications" includes ability, skill, knowledge and past work performance. - (21) "Service Seniority" means continuous time employed with the Employer from date of hire.
-Effective upon date of ratification, all current and previously recognized seniority dates will be considered accurate. - (22) "Shift" means a period of scheduled straight-time working hours on a scheduled workday where the hours scheduled are consecutive. - (23) "Spouse" includes same sex and opposite sex common-law individuals, husband or wife. - (24) "Union" means the B.C.
-Government and Service Employees' Union (BCGEU). - (25) "work" or "worked" includes paid hours of work, forced early out, WorksafeBC absences, union leaves, and all leaves where compensation is recognized by the agreement (such as bereavement leave, court attendance, jury duty, vacations and paid holidays). - (26) "Work schedule" means the schedule of work shifts and days of rest. - (27) "Work week" means Sunday to Saturday.
+(c) "Casual employee" - means an employee who does not have a schedule as per Clause 15.7 and is only scheduled to work or called to work on an as-and-when-needed basis to meet unexpected operational requirements, cover Regular employees on vacation, illness or injury, education leave, compassionate leave or other leave.

+(12) "Employer" - means Gateway Casinos & Entertainment Limited at Starlight Casino.

+(13) "Harassment" - means the harassment of a person based on any grounds enumerated in the Human Rights Code (British Columbia), and harassment includes deliberate gestures, comments, questions, representations or other behaviours that ought reasonably to be known to be unwelcome by the recipient and which serve no legitimate work purpose.

+(14) "Layoff" - means the loss of hours due to a shortage of work, reorganization, closure or other material change in the organization.

+(15) "Leave of absence with pay" - means to be absent from duty with permission and with pay.

+(16) "Leave of absence without pay" - means to be absent from duty with permission but without pay.

+(17) "Paid holiday" - means the 24-hour period commencing at 0001 hours of a day designated as a statutory holiday in this agreement.
+Pay for the paid holiday shall be in accordance with Article 17.

+(18) "Parties" - means the Employer and the Union.

+(19) "President of the Union" - includes the President's designate.

+(20) "Qualifications" - includes ability, skill, knowledge and past work performance.

+(21) "Service Seniority" - means continuous time employed with the Employer from date of hire.
+Effective upon date of ratification, all current and previously recognized seniority dates will be considered accurate.

+(22) "Shift" - means a period of scheduled straight-time working hours on a scheduled workday where the hours scheduled are consecutive.

+(23) "Spouse" - includes same sex and opposite sex common-law individuals, husband or wife.

+(24) "Union" - means the B.C.
+General Employees' Union (BCGEU).

+(25) "work" or "worked" - includes paid hours of work, forced early out, WorkSafeBC absences, union leaves, and all leaves where compensation is recognized by the agreement (such as bereavement leave, court attendance, jury duty, vacations and paid holidays).

+(26) "Work schedule" - means the schedule of work shifts and days of rest.

+(27) "Workweek" - means Sunday to Saturday.

+(28) "Day of Rest" - a day other than a paid holiday on which an employee is not ordinarily required to perform the duties of their position.
+This does not included employees on leave of absence.

+(29) "Designated Days of Rest" - means an employee's regular scheduled days of rest on which an employee is not ordinarily required to perform the duties of their position.